NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 Asserts:
 * call was successful
-* received SimpleResponse.username equals --default_service_account
+* received SimpleResponse.username equals FLAGS_default_service_account
-* received SimpleResponse.oauth_scope is in --oauth_scope
+* received SimpleResponse.oauth_scope is in FLAGS_oauth_scope
 * response payload body is 314159 bytes in size
 * clients are free to assert that the response payload body contents are zero and comparing the entire response message against a golden response

 ### service_account_creds

+Status: Not yet implementable

 This test is only for cloud-to-prod path.